The Soup Kitchen provides a nutritious meal and a food parcel to homeless men and women every Thursday morning.

 Adult Basic Education

-Adult English classes are held at St. Martin’s Church from 2 – 4 on Thursday afternoons.
+Adult English classes are held at St. Martin’s Church from 14h00 to 16h00 on Thursdays.

-We help those who want to improve their reading, writing and speaking skills, while at the same time enjoying a spirit of friendship.
 Many local people and migrants working in the neighbourhood would like to have a better understanding of English.
+So, we aim to help those who want to improve their reading, writing and speaking skills, while enjoying a spirit of friendship.
 Our classes range from beginners up to ABET level 3 (which is the approximate equivalent of Grade 7).
-We use the Media Works computer based programme for some of our learners.
+We use the Media Works computer-based program for some of our learners.

-If you feel you could benefit or know anyone who would, please join us.
+If you feel you could benefit or know anyone who would benefit, please join us.